fishcus/KAP-manual/en/query/operator_function/function/window_function.en.md

   - Returns an integer ranging from 1 to value, dividing the partition as equally as possible
 - Query Example

-  > **Note**: Divide every buyer's orders into 3 groups according to the quanlity of purchased goods.
+  > **Note**: Divide every buyer's orders into 3 groups according to the quantity of purchased goods.

 ```SQL